EliAlas11/nr1copilot/nr1-main/js_analysis.md

-# JavaScript Functionality and Site Workflow Analysis (Obsolete)

-This document is obsolete.
-All backend logic is now implemented in Python using FastAPI.
-For the current backend workflow, see the updated section below.

----

 # Python/FastAPI Backend Workflow (Current)

-The Viral Clip Generator backend is now implemented in Python using FastAPI.
-Below is a summary of the new backend workflow and architecture:
+This document describes the backend architecture and workflow for the Viral Clip Generator, implemented entirely in Python using FastAPI.
+All previous JavaScript/Node.js logic has been fully replaced with Python code.
+The backend is modular, production-ready, and deployable on Render.com.

 ## Main Backend Functions